raspberrypilearning/animated-story/en/step_1.md

 ## Introduction

-In this project, you will use HTML, CSS and JavaScript to create an interactive story with features that are triggered when the user scrolls.
+In this project, you will use HTML, CSS and JavaScript to create an interactive story with animated text and characters that are triggered when the user scrolls.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-Websites often use <span style="color: #0faeb0">**interactive**</span> features to make the online experience more fun and interesting.
+Web pages used to just be static and boring, but modern websites add <span style="color: #0faeb0">**interaction**</span> to grab a viewer's attention and make the online experience more fun and interesting.
 </p>

 You will:
 + Track the position of elements
-+ Animate elements when they come into view
++ Set images to load only when they are needed
 + Create your own HTML page
-+ Set images to load only when they are needed
++ Animate text and image elements when they come into view

 --- no-print ---
 --- task ---